Tinea Pedis Medication

 Class Summary

-Effective in treating all forms of tinea pedis.
+Topical allylamines are effective in treating all forms of tinea pedis.
 In vitro, these agents have demonstrated potent activity against dermatophyte fungi, so they are useful in treating patients with refractory tinea pedis (eg, chronic hyperkeratotic).
-Terbinafine 1% (Lamisil) has been shown to be effective in some patients with interdigital tinea pedis with only 1 wk of treatment.
-Patients with chronic hyperkeratotic tinea pedis generally require 4 wk of treatment.
+Terbinafine 1% (Lamisil) has been shown to be effective in some patients with interdigital tinea pedis with only 1 week of treatment.
+Patients with chronic hyperkeratotic tinea pedis generally require 4 weeks of treatment.

 Terbinafine topical (Lamisil)

-Inhibits squalene epoxidase, which decreases ergosterol synthesis, causing death of fungal cells.
-Use until symptoms significantly improve.
-Duration of treatment should be >1 wk but not >4 wk.
+Terbinafine inhibits squalene epoxidase, which decreases ergosterol synthesis, causing death of fungal cells.
+Use it until symptoms significantly improve.
+The duration of treatment should be longer than 1 week but not longer than 4 weeks.
+Terbinafine-resistant strains have been described.

 Previous